denoland/dnt/README.md

 Deno to npm package build tool.

 This tool is under active early development and hasn't been tested in a lot of scenarios.
-Please try it out, examine its output thoroughly before publishing, and open an [issue](https://github.com/denoland/dnt/issues) if you encounter any problems or challenges in order to help us improve it.
+Examine its output thoroughly before publishing.
+If you encounter any problems or challenges, please open an [issue](https://github.com/denoland/dnt/issues) to help us improve it.

 ## What does this do?